Skip to content

 Key terms:

-• Bridge ID — an 8-byte value used in the election: Priority (2 bytes) + MAC address (6 bytes); the switch with the lowest Bridge ID wins
+• Bridge ID — an 8-byte value used in the election: Priority (2 bytes) + MAC address (6 bytes).
+The switch with the lowest Bridge ID wins.

-• BPDU (Bridge Protocol Data Unit) — the control frame STP uses to exchange topology information; sent to multicast 01:80:C2:00:00:00
+• BPDU (Bridge Protocol Data Unit) — the control frame STP uses to exchange topology information.
+STP sends BPDUs to multicast 01:80:C2:00:00:00.

 Set the Root Bridge manually by lowering the priority on the intended Root Bridge: